 Check out this camp network, iD Tech.
 This company has a ton of camp locations.
 They have programs in close to 30 states around the country.
 They have different programs for kids of all ages, from 6 to 18.

 If you’re in a rural location, you might need to revamp your search tactics.
-There are a smattering of overnight options, so you could always make a couple lengthy trips to distant cities in the name of game design camps.
+There is a smattering of overnight options, so you could always make a couple of lengthy trips to distant cities in the name of game design camps.

 That’s pretty much the long and short of it.
 A lot less scary than you thought, right?
 Picking a Game Design Camp just takes a little bit of research and a pinch of common sense.
 We knew you had it in you all along.
 Happy camping!